BahramJafrasteh/MissingGPs/README.md

 ```

 ### Using the code

-You can use the code as follows
+Put your data in "datasets" folder and run your experiments using the following command with optional arguments.

 ```
-put your data in "datasets" folder and run your experiments you have the following optional arguments python run_experiment.py -h
+python run_experiment.py -h
   -h, --help            show this help message and exit --dataset_name DATASET_NAME